waiwera/waiwera/doc/user/setup_eos.rst

 Alternative initial and boundary conditions
 ===========================================

 In general, :ref:`initial_conditions` and :ref:`boundary_conditions` are set by specifying the primary variables for the equation of state being used.
 However, for convenience, some equations of state allow the user to specify them using variables different from the primary variables.
 This can be done using the **"eos.conditions"** value.
-Its possible values depend on the EOS being used.
+Its possible values depend on the EOS being used (see below).

 Water EOS modules
 =================